Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : a script that duplicate the last line of a file 10-no-more-js
-: a script that deletes files (directory and subfolder) with specific extensions
+: a script that deletes files (directory and subfolder) with specific extensions 11-directories
+: a script that counts all  directories and subdirectories  of a directorty